bartificer/programming-by-stealth/docs/pbs99.md

 So, we can say that the Renminbi is a decimal currency, and it is also a currency, hence the *is-a* relationship between the `DecimalCurrency` and `Currency` classes.

-The important take-away is that instance of child classes can be used anywhere instances of the parent class can be used.
+The important take-away is that instances of child classes can be used anywhere instances of the parent class can be used.
 In this example, the `MonetaryAmount` class can work with many (*poly*) forms (*morph*) of currency, hence the often confusing piece of programming jargon *polymorphism*.

 **When programmers talk about *polymorphism* they're simply referring to the fact that instances of child classes can be used anywhere instances of their parent class can be used!**